 Your skin is covered in pores, tiny openings in the skin that are found all over the body except palms and soles.
 Each pore is simply the opening of a hair follicles and each follicle has the ability to grow one shaft of hair, whether that hair is visible or not.

 Most of these hair follicles also contain the sebaceous glands.

 Humans, in fact, all mammals, have sebaceous glands that secrete an oily, waxy material called sebum that helps lubricate our skin and keep the skin and hair healthy and moisturized.

 Sebaceous glands are present all over our body (except the soles of the feet and palms) and are most abundant on the face and scalp.
 Your hair does not make oil, so when your hair is oily the oil comes from the sebaceous glands on your scalp.

-Oily scalp is the result of overactive sebaceous glands.
-Although these natural oils are essential for a well-hydrated scalp and healthy hair, excess oil can cause hair to become limp and unruly.
-In the worst case scenario, the sebum glands clog the hair roots and may cause excessive shedding, hair loss and dandruff.
+Oily scalp and hair, the result of overactive sebaceous glands, can be frustrating to deal with.
+You take the time to wash your hair, dry it, and style it, but within a few hours, it can turn flat, limp and often unruly.
+Oily hair can look and feel greasy and in the worst case scenario, the sebum glands clog the hair roots which irritates your scalp and may cause excessive shedding, hair loss and dandruff.

 If you already have oily skin, you are more likely to suffer from oily hair as it is your body’s natural system to produce too much sebum.
 The causes for an excessive sebum production are heredity, unhealthy eating habits, medications or improper hair care.
 The sebum production may also vary with the change of seasons, climate changes, hormone fluctuations or longer periods of stress.